A form of glare, which has become a trope in its own right.

 - Lens flare effects are applied to lights in The World's End as an homage to modern Sci-Fi movie aesthetics.

 - In Pirates of the Caribbean: Dead Man's Chest, the camera does a worm's-eye-view of Jack on the ship's deck, with a big ring-shaped lens flare surrounding him.
 The DVD commentary shamelessly calls that "the greatest lens flare in cinema".
+This ring flare appears in a position that should be optically impossible, due to the film being shot in the Super 35 common-top format.

 - Super 8: The amount of scenes don't have a lens flare could be counted with both hands.
 Oh yeah, also made by Abrams.